 Checking accounts are one of the simplest forms of bank accounts for money management.
 Usually, checking accounts are main source of personal financial activity.
-Amidst managing consumer debt, making sure your accounts are properly managed is important, too.
+Amidst debt management, making sure your accounts are properly managed is important, too.
 So, here are some tips for managing your checking account.
+Here are the key steps to managing your checking account.

 Tips For Managing Your Checking Account

 Here are six tips for managing your checking account.